-\begin{rema} The weight-exactness of $-\otimes R'$ yields that the Chow weight structure for $\dmgerp$ is "determined" by the one for $\dmgep$.
-Thus it may be treated using the localization methods developed in \cite{bososn} and \cite{sosn}. \end{rema}
+\begin{rema} The weight-exactness of $-\otimes R'$ yields that the Chow weight structure on $\dmgerp$ is "determined" by the one for $\dmgep$.
+Thus it may be treated using the localization methods developed in \cite{bos} and \cite{bsnew}. \end{rema}

-To obtain the corresponding drastic improvement of Proposition \ref{plocoeff}(II.2) we need the following technical definition.
+Now we proceed to prove a drastic improvement of Proposition \ref{plocoeff}(II.2); the following technical definitions will be helpful.